synav/LeukoAI/README.md

 </p>

+---

+## 🔍 Overview
+LeukoAI is a standalone deep-learning application that predicts leukemia and its major subtypes from peripheral-blood smear morphology images.
+It uses a hierarchical convolutional neural-network model trained on >10 000 expert-annotated images.
+Outputs are displayed instantly as class probabilities and diagnostic labels.

+---
 ## License
 This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 You may use and share the software for non-commercial research purposes with proper citation.